 Research into technologies similar to ours is proceeding at a rapid pace, and many private and public companies and research institutions are actively engaged in the development of products similar to ours.
 These new technologies may, if successfully developed, offer significant performance or price advantages when compared with our technologies.
-We cannot assure you that our existing patents or our pending and proposed patent applications will offer meaningful protection if a competitor develops a novel product based on a new technology.
-If our competitors develop new technology that is competitive with our products, the demand for our products could decline and adversely affect the results of our operations.
+There is no assurance that our existing patents or our pending and proposed patent applications will offer meaningful protection if a competitor develops a novel product based on a new technology.